 - Eligibility certificates issued by the high school must be presented to the Division of Motor Vehicles within 30 calendar days from the date issued.

 - Lejeune High School has an agreement with the NC Driving School to provide services at LHS.
-If you have any problems, questions, or concerns regarding the driving instructor, please call NCDS at 800-375-6550.
+If you have any problems, questions, or concerns regarding the driving instructor, please call NCDS at 525-321-6700.

 After Your Student Takes the Instructional Course

 The instructor will contact each student to arrange the date for a vision check, then schedule the behind-the-wheel portion.
-Most students are being scheduled for driving 90-120 days from the completion date of the class to schedule this part.
+Most students are being scheduled for driving 90-120 days from the classroom completion date.
+Thank you for your patience!
 This will usually take 3-4 consecutive days.
 Drive times are afternoons, evenings, and Saturdays.